Deep Teeth Cleaning

 The initial stage of treatment for periodontal disease is usually a thorough cleaning that may include scaling and root planing.
 The objective of these non-surgical procedures is to remove etiologic agents such as dental plaque and calculus, or tartar, which cause gingival inflammation and disease.
 Scaling and root planing can be used as a stand-alone treatment, or a preventative measure.
 They are commonly performed on cases of gingivitis and moderate to severe periodontal disease.

 What Do the Procedures Entail?

-Drs.
-King or Gardner will only recommend scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
-Depending on the condition of the gums, the amount of calculus present, the depth of the pockets, and the progression of periodontitis, Drs.
-King or Gardner may recommend scaling and root planing.
+Dr. King will only recommend scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
+Depending on the condition of the gums, the amount of calculus present, the depth of the pockets, and the progression of periodontitis, Dr. King may recommend scaling and root planing.
 Depending on the severity, local anesthesia may be used during the procedure.

 When scaling is performed, calculus and plaque that attaches to the tooth surfaces is removed.
 The process especially targets the area below the gum line, along the root.
 Scaling is performed with a special dental tool called an ultrasonic scaling tool.
 The scaling tool usually includes an irrigation process that flushes out bacteria from below the gums.

 Root planing is performed in order to remove cementum and surface dentin that is embedded with unwanted microorganisms, toxins and calculus.
 The root of the tooth is literally smoothed, which promotes healing, and also helps prevent bacteria from easily colonizing in the future.

 Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.